chunky-dev/chunky/README.md

 ## Hacking on Chunky

-To build Chunky, run the `gradlew` script in the project root directory:
+To build Chunky, run the `gradlew` script in the project root directory: `./gradlew jar`

-   ./gradlew jar

 This just builds the core libraries.
-To build an installable file takes a bit more work; [refer to this repository][7].
+Building an installable file takes a bit more work; [refer to this repository][7].

 Chunky is split into four subprojects: